DO NOT use do_shortcode() to run a shortcode!

 Custom callback utility

 What if the callback happens to be inside an object class?
-(WP-Members shortcodes are all in an object specifically for the shortcodes.)
+(For example, WP-Members shortcodes are all in a class specifically for the shortcodes.)
 Then it may be tricky to be able to access the callback directly, since you need the object to be invoked.

-And the best part about this utility is that you don’t have to search through the code to find the shortcode’s callback.
-And you don’t have to already know the existing WP functions that you might use instead.
+The best part about this utility is that you don’t have to search through the code to find the shortcode’s callback; and you don’t have to already know the existing WP functions that you might use instead.
 All you need to know is the shortcode tag and the attributes.
-In other words, you can use it exactly like you would do_shortcode().
+In other words, you can use it exactly like you would

 Here’s an example of that from the first example I mentioned above using the [wpmem_field] shortcode:

 Well, I hope I’ve convinced you to never use `do_shortcode()` and that you will now seek out better alternatives to get the same result.
 Hopefully, you’ll find the options just as easy to implement – especially if you use the shortcode callback utility